Briggsc28/briggsc28.github.io/_posts/2015-07-22-Introducing-Polly-for-Win10-IoT.md

 ---
 layout: post
-title: Add Robustness to your Windows IoT, by using Polly for easy transient exception handling
+title: Add robustness to your Windows IoT, by using Polly for easy transient exception handling
-excerpt: "We face a range difficulties when taking our Windows IoT creations out of the lab and into the real world.
-Most of the code related issues, which made these deployments difficult in the past were due to transient exceptions."
+excerpt: "We face a range difficulties when taking our IoT creations out of the lab.
+Transient exceptions have the potential to cause difficult to solve issues.""
 modified: 2015-07-22
 tags: [Windows 10, IoT, Pi, Windows 10 IoT Core Insider Preview,raspberry Pi 2, Polly, transient exceptions, transient faults]
 comments: true